RandomLinuxUser1/akura-updates/Update.md

+# 217e6ec

+- The changelog now loads through Akura's own server instead of going straight to GitHub, so it still works on networks that block GitHub itself

 # 26993b5

 - Fixed images and gifs in chat sitting way off to one side instead of next to your avatar